Your Name:

 5. Define group.
 How many are there?

-7. Define atomic number.
-Give the atomic number of K, Na, F, Cl, Pb, and Au.
+2. Define atomic number.
+Give the atomic number of K, Ba, calcium, F, Cl, bromine, Pb, tin, silver, and Au.

 1. How is the atomic mass number of an atom different from the atomic mass given in the periodic table?
 That is, why is the atomic mass number a whole number but the atomic mass has a fractional part?
-(For example, neon-22 has mass number 22 amu but Ne has a mass of 20.180 amu).
+(For example, the isotope neon-22 has mass number 22 amu but the element Ne has a mass of 20.180 amu).

-2. Give the locations of the non-metals, transition metals, halogens, noble gases, alkali metals and rare earth metals on the periodic table.
-Give five examples of each group of elements.
+2. Where on the periodic table can you find the non-metals, transition metals, halogens, noble gases, alkali metals and rare earth metals?
+Give five examples from each region of the table.

 3. What important number determines the order of the elements in the periodic table?
-What does this number mean?
+What does this number tell you about the atoms?

 4. What is the importance of the number given below each atomic symbol in the periodic table?
 What are the units of this number?